aws-samples/foundation-model-benchmarking-tool/README.md

 ## New in this release

+## 2.0.7

+1. Support Triton-TensorRT for GPU instances and Triton-vllm for AWS Chips.
+1. Misc. bug fixes.

 ## 2.0.6

 1. Run multiple model copies with the DJL serving container and an Nginx load balancer on Amazon EC2.